Tyler Everingham

 Tyler Everingham (born 7 January 2001) is a racing driver from Australia.
-He currently completes in the TA2 Muscle Car Series and is a co-driver at Tickford Racing, partnering Declan Fraser in the #56 Tradie Mustang for the 2023 endurance races.
+He currently completes in the TA2 Muscle Car Series and is a co-driver at Tickford Racing, partnering Thomas Randle in the No. 55 Castrol Mustang for the 2024 endurance races.
 He has previously competed in the Super2 Series for MW Motorsport and Anderson Motorsport.
 In 2019, he was awarded the Mike Kable Young Gun Award.

-Everingham had his first taste for motor racing when he competed in Karting at just 10 years of age.
-As his love for the sport grew and his talent became notable, the then 15 year old launched into Formula 4 (2016).
-Tyler’s rise continued when he competed in the Australian Production Car Series (2017), the internationally recognised Bathurst 12-hour (2018) and then the 2018 Kumho Tyre Australian V8 Touring Car Series in which he was crowned the overall series winner.
+Everingham had his first taste for motor racing when he competed in Karting at just ten years of age.
+As his love for the sport grew and his talent became notable, the then fifteen year old launched into Formula 4 (2016).
+Everingham’s rise continued when he competed in the Australian Production Car Series (2017), the internationally recognised Bathurst 12-hour (2018) and then the 2018 Kumho Tyre Australian V8 Touring Car Series in which he was crowned the overall series winner.

-The young teen made an enormous impression, so in 2019 Tyler made his debut in the fiercely competitive Dunlop Super 2 Series.
-An impressive first year, the rookie finished the season with an overall sixth place in the Championship and was also awarded the Mike Kable Young Gun Award., an honourable achievement that has also been presented to past and current legends of the Supercars including Marcos Ambrose, Rick Kelly, Mark Winterbottom, Thomas Randle and Scott McLaughlin.
+in 2019, Everingham made his debut in the competitive Dunlop Super 2 Series.
+An impressive first year, he finished the season with an overall sixth place in the Championship and was also awarded the Mike Kable Young Gun Award, an achievement that has also been presented to past and current legends of the Supercars including Marcos Ambrose, Rick Kelly, Mark Winterbottom, Thomas Randle and Scott McLaughlin.